2023 Best Animal Science Schools in the Southwest Region

 Read full report on Animal Science at University of Arizona

-Tarleton State University did quite well in this year’s ranking of the best schools for animal science students.
-It came in at #9 on the list.
-Tarleton is a large public school located in the town of Stephenville.
+Tarleton State University came in at #9 in this year’s edition of the Best Animal Science Schools in the Southwest Region ranking.
+Tarleton is a large public school located in the remote town of Stephenville.

 The average amount in student loans that animal science majors at Tarleton take out is $20,827.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $213.

-West Texas A&M University landed the #10 spot in the 2023 rankings for the best animal science programs.
-West Texas A&M University is a medium-sized public school located in the town of Canyon.
+West Texas A&M University did quite well in this year’s ranking of the best schools for animal science students.
+It came in at #10 on the list.
+West Texas A&M University is a medium-sized public school located in the fringe town of Canyon.

 Explore the best animal science colleges for a specific state in the Southwest region.